MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/rearm-an-office-installation-on-an-image-when-using-kms-to-activate.md

 5. At the command prompt, type ospprearm.exe.
 If the rearm succeeds, the following message displays: **"Microsoft Office rearm successful."**

 6. Capture the image or save the virtual computer.
 For more information about how to capture the image, see [Configure Office 2010 for a hard disk image](http://technet.microsoft.com/library/146a77e1-75b9-4795-8feb-d94d0f528ecc .aspx).
-Even though this link points to the 2010 content, it still applies for Office 2016.
+(Although this article is for an earlier version of Office, the information also applies to Office 2016.)

     > [!IMPORTANT]
     > Do not open an Office application or run ospp.vbs, or do anything else related to Office 2016 while the image is being captured.
 Otherwise, the grace timer starts.

-## See also
+## Related topics

-####

 [Plan volume activation of Office 2016](plan-volume-activation-of-office.md)

 [Tools to manage Office 2016 volume activation](tools-to-manage-volume-activation-of-office.md)
-####

 [Volume Activation Management Tool Technical Reference](https://go.microsoft.com/fwlink/p/?LinkId=251932)